BBj-Plugins/BBjAppLayout/docs/README.md

 web!.setMeta("viewport", meta$)
 ```

-!> **Tip:** The demos uses the [`bbj-icon-button`][bbj-icon-button] web component to create a drawer toggle button.
+!> **Tip:** The demos uses the [`dwc-icon-button`][dwc-icon-button] web component to create a drawer toggle button.
 The button has the `data-drawer-toggle` attribute which instructs the `BBjAppLayout` to listen to click events coming from that component to toggle the drawer state.

 ```bbj
 use ::BBjAppLayout/BBjAppLayout.bbj::BBjAppLayout